 But the thought of low intranet adoption rates keeps you awake at night – what if no-one uses it?

 If you’re in this situation right now, you’re not alone.
-Intranet adoption rate concerns are as common as software developers who drink coffee (we should know).
+Intranet user adoption rate concerns are as common as software developers who drink coffee (we should know).

-Believe it or not, something as simple as not having automatic login functionality can be a huge barrier for users of a new system.
-If the first thing users see of their new intranet is a login screen, it’s not exactly enticing.
-And unless they have their login details to hand, it’s going to take a good few minutes for staff to search their inbox and locate their given username and password, distracting staff and taking their attention away from the new intranet.
-In a world that’s suffering from app fatigue, intranet login details are just another set of credentials for staff to remember.
+Indeed, if the first thing users see of their new intranet solution is a login screen, it’s not exactly enticing.
+And unless they have their login details to hand, it’s going to take a good few minutes for staff to search their inbox and locate their given username and password.
+This will distract staff from getting to the important information they need, and risks putting off engaged employees who were otherwise excited to use the system.
+In a world that’s suffering from app fatigue, intranet software login details are just another set of credentials for staff to remember.